 At the moment, flights in the evening are likely to offer the best value for money for your Manila trip.
-A flight in the afternoon will more often than not be of higher cost.
+A flight at midday will more often than not be of higher cost.

 Most Asian capitals are unfairly dismissed as being chaotic, over-populated and beleaguered with traffic.
 Although this may ring true for Manila, especially at first glance, scratch beneath its surface and discover the irresistible energy and benevolent locals that keep tourists coming back for more.

 The first thing that visitors off Manila flights notice is that the city doesn’t have a centre, instead there are remnants of the walled Intramuros.
 Built in the 16th century by the Spaniards, this ‘city within a city’ is Manila’s oldest district and its traditional city centre which once housed churches, schools and hospitals.
 To get your bearings of the city, begin at the Intramuros and make your way towards Rizal Park where a huge three-dimensional map of the country sits as well as a Japanese Garden, planetarium and children’s amusement park.

 Art buffs taking Manila flights will have lots to keep them busy during their flight since visiting all the museums and galleries will require some planning as the city is spread out.
 But if there’s only time to visit one museum then the Ayala Museum is should be provides the best examples of Filipino art and culture.